hypervel/hypervel.org/docs/docs/localization.md

 ## Introduction

-Laravel Hyperf's localization features provide a convenient way to retrieve strings in various languages, allowing you to easily support multiple languages within your application.
+Hypervel's localization features provide a convenient way to retrieve strings in various languages, allowing you to easily support multiple languages within your application.

-Laravel Hyperf provides two ways to manage translation strings.
+Hypervel provides two ways to manage translation strings.
 First, language strings may be stored in files within the application's `lang` directory.
 Within this directory, there may be subdirectories for each language supported by the application.
-This is the approach Laravel Hyperf uses to manage translation strings for built-in Laravel Hyperf features such as validation error messages:
+This is the approach Hypervel uses to manage translation strings for built-in Hypervel features such as validation error messages:

 ```plaintext:no-line-numbers
 /lang